 Welcome to our website

-The Pewsey Vale Railway Society is a diverse group (in terms of age and gender) of very friendly railway enthusiasts who share a lively sense of humour and fun and reside mainly in and around the delightful Vale of Pewsey in the South West of England’s beautiful county of Wiltshire.
+The Pewsey Vale Railway Society is a diverse group of very friendly railway enthusiasts who share a lively sense of humour and fun, and reside mainly in and around the delightful Vale of Pewsey in the South West of England’s beautiful county of Wiltshire.

 Within our common interest in all things related to railways, many of our members have experiences and knowledge stretching back many years, a small number from a life-time career on the railway.
 We meet every month of the year.